espimyte/eyecrypt/README.md

 - `eyecrypt -list` print out a list of all supported algorithms

 By default, EYECRYPT uses `aes-128-ecb`, with key `0x00000000000000000000000000000000`, and iv/nonce of `0x00000000000000000000000000000000` (if applicable).

+Keys, ivs, and nonce values can be any valid hexadecimal.

 ## SUPPORTED ALGORITHMS